r-glyde/kafka-siren/README.md

 Export metrics from a kafka cluster for prometheus

-> "... inadequate, even childish measures, may serve to rescue one from peril."
->
-> &mdash; Franz Kafka (introduction to 'The Silence of the Sirens')

 ### Configuration
 Configuration options can be passed via environment variables, system properties or a configuration file.